apache/mxnet/docs/tutorials/basic/module.md

 ## Intermediate-level Interface

 We have created module.
 Now let us see how to run training and inference using module's intermediate-level APIs.
-This API gives developers flexibility to do step-by-step computation by running `forward` and `backward` passes.
+These APIs give developers flexibility to do step-by-step computation by running `forward` and `backward` passes.
 It's also useful for debugging.

 To train a module, we need to perform following steps: